soz-live/soz-live.github.io/users/basics.md

 ### Present

-Currently the presentation of the model is out of the scope of **SOZ-LIVE**
+Currently the presentation of the model using **SOZ-LIVE** is in development.